alleyinteractive/alley-scripts/packages/block-editor-tools/README.md

 [![README standard](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-This package contains a set of modules used by [Alley Interactive](https://alley.com) to aid in building features for the WordPress block editor.
+This package contains a set of modules used by [Alley](https://alley.com) to aid in building features for the WordPress block editor.

 ## Install